phetsims/phet-info/doc/new-dev-onboarding.md

 called
 continuous testing quick (CTQ), and it is the same service as the test boxes at the top of continuous-report.
 An example error would be a lint error ends up in the code base, the server will send a message to this Slack channel.
-Sometimes, errors are triggered here are false positives, when only half of a changeset is picked up (mid-pull on a developer machine).
+Sometimes, errors triggered here are false positives, when only half of a changeset is picked up (mid-pull on a developer machine).
 In this case, we note the error on slack with a bird emoji (dodo/turkey/etc) to signify that CTQ should pass on the next round.